The uphill battle to repatriate India's stolen treasures | DW | 30.05.2021

-Germany will return the Benin Bronzes that were stolen from what is now Nigeria, but the path for India to get back its colonial treasures from the UK is still bumpy.
+Germany will return the Benin Bronzes that were stolen from present-day Nigeria, but the path for India to get back its colonial treasures from the UK is still bumpy.

 The list of Indian artifacts that were stolen in colonial times and are now in the United Kingdom is long.
 After all, the British Empire was the largest colonial power in its time, and India was its biggest colony, the "jewel" of the crown.